Speech Sound Disorders-Articulation and Phonology

 • cross-linguistic effects (the phonological system of one's native language influencing the production of sounds in English, resulting in an accent—that is, phonetic traits from a person's original language (L1) that are carried over to a second language (L2; Fabiano-Smith & Goldstein, 2010).

-See phonemic inventories and cultural and linguistic information across languages and ASHA's Practice Portal page on Bilingual Service Delivery.
+See phonemic inventories and cultural and linguistic information across languages and ASHA's Practice Portal page on Multilingual Service Delivery in Audiology and Speech-Language Pathology.
 See the Resources section for information related to assessing intelligibility and life participation in monolingual children who speak English and in monolingual children who speak languages other than English.

 Phonological Processing Assessment